weavedb/ai3/README.md

 cd ai3/dashboard && yarn
 ```

-Replace the `lib/token.js` file, then run the app.
+Replace the `lib/token/index.js` file with the `token.js` created earlier, then run the app.

 ```bash
 yarn dev